vanard/vanard.github.io/README.md

 ### Future Plans
 **This** website have several plan that will be excute as soon as possible.
+1. Enchancement on Front End Part
+2. Provide new content on Main Page
+3. Add more project to Showcase

 ### About This Site
 **This** website contains nothing, the purpose creating this website is to learn how to use Markdown, HTML, and CSS in RL.